Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 1. Detach the **X-axis drag chain** from the end link on the XZ carriage.
 Open the clips, place the new cables and tubing inside, and close a few clips to hold them in place.

-    - Run the **air tubing** under the Z-plus drag chain bracket, before entering the X-axis drag chain.
+    - Run the **tubing** under the Z-plus drag chain bracket, before entering the X-axis drag chain.
 Leave some tubing out for strain relief.

     - Run the **spindle** and **signal cables** straight from the Z-axis drag chain into the X-axis drag chain